MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Data sovereignty aspects
 - Geopolitical considerations

 Another aspect you need to consider choosing your DR region is e.g. RPO and RTO for the specific case of failing over to the DR site.
 The further the distance between the production region and DR region, the larger the network latency.
 Though you would replicate asynchronously between different Azure regions, a smaller or larger network latency can have impact on the throughput you are able to replicate and with that on the RPO target.
-Using the 'combined' HA/DR architecture, you are often able to minimize your RPO.
+Using the combined HA/DR architecture, you are often able to minimize your RPO.
 But at the costs of a higher risk to be affected by large scale natural disasters.

 ### High availability within an Azure region

 Thinking of high availability, you are mainly looking into providing availability for the single point of failures of SAP software that can be listed like:

 - DBMS
-- Single point of failure in the application, like ascs/scs as with the SAP netweaver and s/4hana architecture
+- Single point of failure in the application, like ASCS/SCS as with the SAP NetWeaver and S/4HANA architecture
-- Eventual other components, like webdispatcher
+- Eventually other components, like SAP Web Dispatcher

 In all those cases, the discussion of availability should not be restricted on the case of infrastructure or software failures, but need to include all the lifecycle management tasks that you need to perform, like patching the OS in the VMs.
 Patching of the DBMS or SAP software.
 Common technology used for protecting against larger unplanned service disruption can be used for minimizing the outages due to planned downtime and lifecycle management tasks

 Common technologies that SAP and SAP supported DBMS provider support are automatic failover clusters.
 In the case of Windows, this is the Windows failover cluster server functionality.
-In the case of Linux, this is Linux pacemaker or third-party products like sios protection suite for Linux or veritas infoscale.
+In the case of Linux, this is Linux Pacemaker or third-party products like sios protection suite for Linux or Veritas Infoscale.
 Keep in mind that only a subset of the scenarios you can deploy as high availability configurations in your own datacenter are supported in Azure as well.

 What is supported, what is not supported?
-Check the articles [SAP workload on Azure virtual machine supported scenarios](/azure/virtual-machines/workloads/sap/sap-planning-supported-configurations) and [supported scenarios for HANA large instances](/azure/virtual-machines/workloads/sap/hana-supported-scenario) for scenarios that are supported.
+Check the articles [SAP workload on Azure virtual machine supported scenarios](/azure/virtual-machines/workloads/sap/sap-planning-supported-configurations) and [supported scenarios for HANA Large Instances](/azure/virtual-machines/workloads/sap/hana-supported-scenario) for scenarios that are supported.

 For the DBMS layer the common architecture pattern is to use synchronous DBMS replication functionality in combination with different storage stacks the two VMs (primary/secondary) are using.
 Architectures where the primary and secondary VM are using a shared storage for the DBMS data and transaction/redo log is not supported on Azure.
 The guiding principle is always that there are two independent storage stacks, even if those are based on NFS shares.
 This is the biggest restriction compared to what is possible on-premises.

 As of the single point of failure of SAP, there are various possibilities.
 In opposite to the DBMS layer, the usage of a single NFS or SMB share is supported.
-For Windows in particular [Azure shared disk](/azure/virtual-machines/disks-shared) can be used for a specific high availability scenario for SAP's ascs/scs components.
+For Windows in particular [Azure shared disk](/azure/virtual-machines/disks-shared) can be used for a specific high availability scenario for SAP's ASCS/SCS components.

 High availability architectures that include the integration of SAP application layer components and DBMS layer in a single failover cluster are not supported on Azure.
 The DBMS layer and SAP application layer components require different failover cluster setups.

 As you create failover clusters for SAP application layer components and DBMS layer, you are required to work with a virtual IP address for the cluster resources in most of the cases.
-One well known exception is the case of Oracle data guard, where Oracle functionality does not require a virtual IP address.
+One well known exception is the case of Oracle Data Guard, where Oracle functionality does not require a virtual IP address.
 In all other cases, the virtual IP address needs to be handled by an [Azure Load Balancer](/azure/load-balancer/load-balancer-overview).
 As a design principle, we use one load balancer per cluster configuration.
 There are two different versions of the Azure Load Balancer.
-The one recommended to be used is the 'standard' load balancer.
-Using the 'standard' load balancer, you should make yourself familiar with the article [public endpoint connectivity for virtual machines using Azure Standard Load Balancer in SAP high-availability scenarios](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections).
+The Standard Load Balancer is recommended.
+If you're using the Standard Load Balancer, you should make yourself familiar with the article [public endpoint connectivity for virtual machines using Azure Standard Load Balancer in SAP high-availability scenarios](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections).

-For details and possibilities, start with the document [High-availability architecture and scenarios for SAP netweaver](/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios)
+For details and possibilities, start with the document [High-availability architecture and scenarios for SAP NetWeaver](/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios)

 #### Availability sets or Azure Availability Zones

 Before you deploy your high availability infrastructure, you need, dependent on your chosen region, decide whether you want to deploy through an [Azure availability set](/azure/virtual-machines/availability) or Azure Availability Zone.
 The biggest differences is that deploying dvm through an availability set, the VMs will:

 - The VMs deployed are not spread across different Availability Zones
 - The type of VMs that can be deployed through a single availability set are restricted since the type of host is defined with the first VM that is deployed in the set.
 As a result, you can't.e.g.
-Have a m-series VM and an E-series VM combined in one availability set
+Have an m-series VM and an E-series VM combined in one availability set.

 Advantage of deploying your high availability architecture across different Availability Zones is that your SLA for the VMs might be slightly higher.
 For details, check [Azure VM SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
 However, dependent on the Azure region, you might encounter different network latency conditions in network traffic between VMs.
 For details on SAP workload deployments across different Azure Availability Zones, read the article [SAP workload configurations with Azure Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones).